Tag Archives: Wastewater Treatment

 0,1-0,5

-The use of the AVS-100 magnetic mill in wastewater treatment from electroplating plants reduces the concentration of heavy metals to values not exceeding the maximum permissible concentration accepted in the European Union.
+The use of the AVS-100 vortex layer device in wastewater treatment from electroplating plants reduces the concentration of heavy metals to values not exceeding the maximum permissible concentration accepted in the European Union.
 It achieves complete absence of nickel and hexavalent chromium in the treated water and shows the possibilities of future use of the vortex layer devices in countries with more stringent demands for hexavalent chromium and nickel concentrations.

 Wastewater treatment is immediate and does not require high expenditure of reagents.
 The sedimentation with the AVS occurs much faster than with a stirrer.